Billie-LS/modeling_da_loans/README.md

 ### **Analysis Summary**

->* Data has 151 features.
-After data clean up and preparation number of features were reduced to 111.
+>* Excluding the target/'labels' column, raw data provided 150 features.
+After preprocessing, data clean up, and preparation features count reduced to 110.
->* Post PCA analysis, number of features were further reduced to 62 (while maintaining 95% explained variance ratio)
+>* Following use of StandardScaler with Principal Component Analysis (PCA), total features reduced to 61 with 95% explained variance ratio.

 Following is the summary of results: